yubin627/yubin627.github.io/_posts/2019-07-31-Fashion-Recommender.md

 Check out the [app](https://deepfashion-finder.herokuapp.com/)

+---

-When it comes to what to wear, I often seek inspiration from what is around me - it could be from Instagram photos or some passers-by I spotted on the street.
+When it comes to what to wear, I often need inspiration from what is around me - it could be from Instagram photos or some passers-by I spotted on the street.
 For an avid online (almost exclusively) shopper like me, I would start browsing immediately on the websites, but it has been quite a challenge for me to find the exact words to describe the items accurately and to type in the search bar.

 Image search engine is an answer to my problem.
 In reality it actually has already been a default product feature for most of the major e-commerce sites these days.
 As a beginner in deep learnnig myself, I am very intrigued to get some hands-on and better understanding of the algorithms under the hood.